Notophthalmus viridescens (Rafinesque, 1820)

 Key Characters: No costal grooves or distinct gular fold; raised crests between eyes.

 Similar Species: Recently transformed mole salamanders (genus Ambystoma) may be confused with the Eastern Newt, but the latter does not have costal grooves.
-See Key to Illinois Salamanders for help with identification.
+See Key to Adult and Larval Salamanders of Illinois for help with identification.

 Subspecies: Four subspecies are currently recognized; Broken-striped Newt, N. v. dorsalis (Harlan, 1828) ; Central Newt, N. v. louisianensis (Wolterstorff, 1914); Peninsula Newt, N. v. piaropicola (Schwartz and Duellman, 1952); and Red-spotted Newt, N. v. viridescens (Rafinesque, 1820).
 Only the Central Newt occurs in Illinois.